← Back to Library

 KEY TAKEAWAYS / TL;DR

 • The I Ching (c.
-1000 BCE) is one of the oldest surviving divination and philosophical texts, and the foremost of Confucianism's Five Classics.
+1000 BCE) is one of the oldest surviving divination and philosophical texts, and one of Confucianism's Five Classics.

 • Its architecture is binary: Yin and Yang lines combine into 8 trigrams, which stack into 64 hexagrams — a complete matrix of human experience.